writethedocs/www/docs/conf/australia/2019/workshop-tech-writing.rst

 Tech Writing 101 consists of two parts:

-* Prework that you should read before the class.
+* Pre-work that you should read before the class.
 Don’t be put off!
-The prework is full of interesting patterns and points for discussion: `https://github.com/LisaFC/tw101-reading <https://github.com/LisaFC/tw101-reading>`_
+The pre-work is full of interesting patterns and points for discussion: `https://github.com/LisaFC/tw101-reading <https://github.com/LisaFC/tw101-reading>`_

-* A two-hour workshop at Write the Docs Australia 2019, where you integrate the principles from the prework into your writing practices.
+* A two-hour workshop at Write the Docs Australia 2019, where you integrate the principles from the pre-work into your writing practices.
 The interactive format of this class has proved to be an effective way of learning the material.
 And it’s fun!

 Training the trainers: Google is planning to make the material available for tech writers all over the world who want to run the workshop.
 You can take part in the